Clique factors in pseudorandom graphs: Proof of main theorem

 \begin{prop} For any $3\leq r\in \NN$ and $0<\alpha,\gamma<1/2^{12r}$ there exists an $\eps>0$ such that the following holds for any $n$ vertex $(p,\beta)$-bijumbled graph $G$ with $\beta\leq \eps p^{r-1}n$ and any vertex subset $U\subseteq V(G)$ with $|U|\geq n/2$.
 For any $m\in \mathbb{N}$ with $1\leq m \leq n^{7/8}$ there exists a $\gamma$-shrinkable $(k,m)_r$-orchard $\bc{O}$ in $G[U]$ with $k\in \NN$ such that $\alpha n\leq km \leq 2\alpha n$. \end{prop}

 Given Lemma~\ref{lem:absorptionbetweenlayers} and Proposition~\ref{prop:shrinkable orchards}, we know that we can find orchards which contain large $K_r$-factors and that large orchards can absorb smaller orchards.
-This suggests the following approach for giving an absorbing structure which can absorb leftover vertices in our $(p,\beta)$-bijumbled graph $G$.
+This suggests the following approach for giving an absorbing structure which can absorb leftover vertices in our $(p,\beta)$-bijumbled graph $G$ (we keep the discussion at a high level here to highlight the key idea, the details of this scheme are elaborated in discussions within the proof of Theorem~\ref{thm:main}).
 Find a sequence of vertex disjoint shrinkable orchards, each on a linear number of vertices.
 Each orchard in the sequence will have a larger order than that of the previous orchard and the first orchard in the sequence will be composed of linearly many $K_r$-diamond trees of constant size.
 We can then run a \emph{cascading absorption} through the sequence of orchards.
 That is, given some small leftover set of vertices $L$ (which is itself a $(|L|,1)$-orchard), we use the first orchard in the sequence to absorb $L$.
 We then use that the first orchard is shrinkable and so we can cover most of what remains of the first orchard with vertex disjoint copies of $K_r$.
 There will be some $K_r$-diamond trees of the first orchard left at the end of this and for these we appeal to Lemma~\ref{lem:absorptionbetweenlayers} to absorb this small suborchard using the second orchard.
 Then again, the second orchard is shrinkable and so the remainder of the second orchard can be almost fully covered with vertex disjoint $K_r$s, leaving some small leftover suborchard uncovered.
 We then repeat to absorb this leftover with the third orchard and continue in this fashion.
 In this way we cascade the absorption through the orchards and each time we do this, we increase the order of the orchard which we need to absorb.

 This approach is promising but we need to cut this process off at some point and find a \emph{full} $K_r$-factor on the vertices which have not already been covered by vertex disjoint copies of $K_r$.
 The next proposition states that once the orchard has a large enough order, we can find a structure that can \emph{fully absorb} any leftover.